 Your weather is our weather

-From June 21 2022 to June 21 2023, artists, writers and communities will share observations, stories, reflections and images about their local weather, creating an archipelago of voices and viewpoints.
+Artists, writers and communities share observations, stories, reflections and images about their local weather, creating an archipelago of voices and viewpoints.
 Engaging climate scientists and environmentalists, the World Weather Network brings together diverse world views and different ways of understanding the weather across multiple localities and languages.
 Every weather station will publish weather reports throughout the year.
 These reports take many different forms: poetry, fiction, reportage, video diaries, films, photography, podcasts, and more.
 Each report will be shared as a digital artwork via the World Weather Network online platform: worldweathernetwork.org

 Project duration